No one wants a defective product. Defects are costly, frustrating, and damaging to the company’s reputation.

 - Improved and more reliable products

-- Less after sale support
+- Less after-sale support

 - Increased customer satisfaction

-- Improved brand recognition
+- Improved brand reputation

 - Reduced failure and warranty costs

 FMEA is a proactive technique that helps you to identify potential defects and failures before they occur.
 This is a fantastic, qualitative method, and if used correctly can bring many benefits to your organization.
 Though this technique is time-consuming due to the involvement of various stakeholders, it will lead your project to a successful ending.